-The fund financial statements provide more detailed information about the School District's funds, focusing on its most significant or "major" funds - not the School District as a whole.
-Funds are accounting devices the School District uses to keep track of specific sources of funding and spending on particular programs.
+The fund financial statements provide more detailed information about the School's funds, focusing on its most significant or "major" funds - not the School as a whole.
+Funds are accounting devices the School uses to keep track of specific sources of funding and spending on particular programs.

-The School District utilizes governmental funds within this report.
-Most of the School District's basic services are included in governmental funds, which generally focus on: 1) how cash and other financial assets that can readily be converted to cash flow in and out and 2) the balances left at year-end that are available for spending.
-Consequently, the governmental funds statements provide a detailed short-term view that helps you determine whether there are more or fewer financial resources that can be spent in the near future to finance the School District's programs.
-Since the district-wide financial statements and the fund financial statements use different methods of accounting to report the School District's financial condition, a reconciliation is included in the financial statements showing the differences between the two types of statements.
+The School utilizes governmental funds within this report.
+Most of the School's basic services are included in governmental funds, which generally focus on: 1) how cash and other financial assets that can readily be converted to cash flow in and out and 2) the balances left at year-end that are available for spending.
+Consequently, the governmental funds statements provide a detailed short-term view that helps you determine whether there are more or fewer financial resources that can be spent in the near future to finance the School's programs.
+Since the government-wide financial statements and the fund financial statements use different methods of accounting to report the School's financial condition, a reconciliation is included in the financial statements showing the differences between the two types of statements.

-Financial Analysis of the School District's Funds
+Financial Analysis of the School's Funds

-The School District uses funds to record and analyze financial information.
-The School District has three major funds.
+The School uses funds to record and analyze financial information.
+The School has four major funds.

-The general fund is the chief operating fund of the School District.
-At the end of the current fiscal year, unassigned fund balance of the general fund was \$7,854,396.
+The general fund is the chief operating fund of the School.
+At the end of the current fiscal year, unassigned fund balance of the general fund was \$8,889,743.
 As a measure of the general fund's liquidity, it may be useful to compare unassigned fund balance to total general fund expenditures and transfers out.
-Unassigned fund balance represents approximately 12.9% of total general fund expenditures and transfers out.
+Unassigned fund balance represents approximately 12.8% of total general fund expenditures and transfers out.

-The fund balance of the School District's general fund decreased by \$1,176,281 for a total fund balance of \$9,042,721.
-The decrease was primarily caused by an increase in instruction and supporting services expenditures due to resumed activities within the School District.
+The fund balance of the School's general fund increased by \$1,334,626 for a total fund balance of \$10,377,347.
+The increase was primarily caused by an increase in instruction and supporting services expenditures due to resumed activities within the School.

-The debt service fund, a major fund, had an increase of \$1,048,636 in fund balance for an ending balance of \$1,435,153.
-The increase in fund balance was contributed by a revolving loan of \$4,476,781 that occurred during the year.
+The debt service fund, a major fund, had a decrease of \$788,348 in fund balance for an ending balance of \$646,805.
+The decrease in fund balance was driven by the School having issued less new debt than in the previous year.

-The 2020 capital projects fund, a major fund, had a decrease of \$13,982,183 in fund balance during the year, entirely a result of the school building and site project and related improvement expenditures of \$14,002,764.
+The 2020 capital projects fund, a major fund, had a decrease of \$7,885,427 in fund balance during the year, mostly a result of the school building and site project and related improvement expenditures of \$8,092,792.

-The 2021 building and site bonds fund, a major fund, had an increase of \$21,338,796 in fund balance during the year, entirely a result of the school building and site project and related general obligation bonds issued of \$24,040,000.
+The 2021 building and site bonds fund, a major fund, had a decrease of \$10,649,091 in fund balance during the year, mostly a result of the school building and site project capital outlay of \$11,009,796.